vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 We briefly introduced motivational interviewing, a counseling technique designed to facilitate behavior change.
 We learned how to use a decision matrix to help patients strengthen their commitment.

 Thank you for reading this article!
-We hope that you find these principles useful for improving your clinical practice as well as your personal life.
+I hope that you find these principles useful for improving your clinical practice as well as your personal life.